ufal/npfl129/exam/questions.md

 - Prove that independent variables are uncorrelated.
 [5]

-- Explain how are the Spearman's rank correlation coefficient and the Kendall rank correlation coefficient computed.
+- Explain how are the Spearman's rank correlation coefficient and the Kendall rank correlation coefficient computed (no need to describe the Pearson correlation coefficient).
 [5]

 - Considering an averaging ensemble of $M$ models, prove the relation of the average mean squared error of the ensemble to the average error of the